tracel-ai/burn/contributor-book/src/frequently-encountered-issues/issues-while-adding-ops.md

 # Issues encountered while adding ops

-Most issues were fairly straight forward, and I was able to play whack-a-bug until I hit ones were I needed outside help (on the discord channels), so I'll share some of the ones that had me stumped enough to ask for help in case you too encounter them.
+Below are some of the issues that were encountered while adding ops to the project.
+If you encounter an issue while adding an op that isn't listed here, and it's not obvious how to fix it, please add it to this list.

 ## Off by .000001 errors